illixion/blog.illixion.com/content/posts/4k-in-safari-without-pain.md

 ---
 author: Manual
-title: How to watch 4K YouTube (and WebM) in macOS Safari with no extra pain
+title: How to watch 4K YouTube (and WebM) in macOS Safari without pain
 date: "2020-04-12"
 summary: It's well known that Safari doesn't support VP9 or WebM, but I've found a workaround that doesn't involve switching to Chrome.
 Read on!
 tags: